hyperledger-solang/solang/docs/installing.rst

 	docker pull hyperledgerlabs/solang

 The Solang binary is stored at ``/usr/bin/solang`` in this image.
-The `latest` tag gets updated each time there is a commit to the main branch of the solang git repository.
+The `latest` tag gets updated each time there is a commit to the main branch of the Solang git repository.

 Build Solang using Dockerfile
 -----------------------------